-Mr. Zak has filed a lawsuit against the billion dollar company and is now in pursuit of potential millions of dollars in damages if the allegation is found to be true.
+Mr. Zak has filed a lawsuit against the billion-dollar company and is now in pursuit of potentially millions of dollars in damages if the allegation is found to be true.

 An important thing:

-Although Mr. Zak has described his personal experience with the model “QuietComfort”, he has suggested that other wireless headphones such as uietControl 30, SoundLink Around-Ear Wireless Headphones II, SoundLink Color II, SoundSport Wireless and SoundSport Pulse Wireless are also part of the scheme.
+Although Mr. Zak has described his personal experience with the model “QuietComfort”, he has suggested that other wireless headphones such as Quietcontrol 30, SoundLink Around-Ear Wireless Headphones II, SoundLink Color II, SoundSport Wireless, and SoundSport Pulse Wireless are also part of the scheme.

 Jay Edelson, the attorney who filed the lawsuit said in a statement that “Companies need to be transparent about the data they take and what they are doing with it, and get consent from their customers before monetizing their personal information.”